sagemath/sagewiki_to_gh-2022-10-10/BLAD.md

 - Translate (some of) the C examples to Cython, and call them from Sage (without input/output)

+  - François, Nicolas, ...

-- Work on conversions, so that progressively the input and output for the C examples can be respectively specified and retrieved from Sage's command line
+- Low level interface: work progressively on date conversions Sage<->C, so that the input and output for the C examples can be respectively specified and retrieved from Sage's command line (in whatever format)

+  - François, Nicolas, ...

-- Design the high level user interface
+- Write the high level interface (parents, categories, ...)

+- Bind together the high and low level interfaces

 }}}